-- 74. A first step in determining whether aggravating or mitigating circumstances have occurred, is to review Articles 83(2)(c), which concerns "any action taken by the controller or processor to mitigate the damage suffered by data subjects." - 75.
+- 73. A first step in determining whether aggravating or mitigating circumstances have occurred, is to review Articles 83(2)(c), which concerns "any action taken by the controller or processor to mitigate the damage suffered by data subjects." - 74.
 As recalled in Guidelines WP253, data controllers and processors are already obliged to "implement technical and organisational measures to ensure a level of security appropriate to the risk, to carry out data protection impact assessments and mitigate risks arising from the processing of personal data to the rights and freedoms of the individuals."
-However, in case of an infringement, the controller or processor should "do whatever they can do in order to reduce the consequences of the breach for the individual(s) concerned."^{29.} - 76.
-The adoption of appropriate measures to mitigate the damage suffered by the data subjects may be considered a mitigating factor, decreasing the amount of the fine. - 77.
-The measures adopted must be assessed, in particular, with regard to the element of timeliness, i.e. the time when they are implemented by the controller or processor, and their effectiveness.
-In that sense, measures spontaneously implemented prior to the commencement of the supervisory authority's investigation becoming known to the controller or processor are more likely to be considered a mitigating factor, than measures that have been implemented after that moment.
+However, in case of an infringement, the controller or processor should "do whatever they can do in order to reduce the consequences of the breach for the individual(s) concerned32. - 75.
+The adoption of appropriate measures to mitigate the damage suffered by the data subjects may be considered a mitigating factor, decreasing the amount of the fine.